calcit-lang/calcit-lang.org/content/intro.md

 Calcit was built with hot swapping in mind.
 Combined with [calcit-editor](https://github.com/calcit-lang/editor), it watches code changes by default, and re-runs program on updates.
 For calcit-js, it works with Vite and Webpack to reload, learning from Elm, ClojureScript and React.

+* ES Modules Syntax

+To leverage the power of modern browsers with help of Vite, we need another ClojureScript that emits `import`/`export` for Vite.
+Calcit-js does this!
+And this page is built with Calcit-js as well, open Console to find out more.

 ### Eco-system

 Libraries: